Lie algebraic solution of the Kratzer oscillator in diatomic molecules: I. Introduction

-The potential function (\ref{kratzer}) is the well-known (\textbf{Kratzer oscillator}) \cite{kratzer}.
+The potential function (\ref{kratzer}) is the well-known \textbf{Kratzer oscillator} \cite{kratzer}.
 Kratzer oscillator is an anharmonic internuclear potential that presents a correct asymptotic behavior when $r\rightarrow 0 $ and when $r\rightarrow\infty$, and it has discrete spectrum for all $E_{n,l}<D_{e}$, and continuum one for $E_{n,l}>D_{e}$.
-At this point, it is worth mentioning that Kratzer oscillator is of fundamental importance in molecular chemical-physics, because this, by having with both bound and continuum states, gives the possibility to study bound-continuum transitions, which are responsible for the chemical bond breaking.
-On the other hand, it has shown to be a successful model that allows the reproduction of the spectroscopic constants of diatomic molecules \cite{hooydonk}, \cite{hooydonk2}.
-Note that the equation (\ref{particle_box}) has the form similar to the energy of a particle confined in a rectangular box, i.e., it is proportional to the square reciprocal of the box length (in this case, the \textit{length} of the box is the internuclear distance).
-Therefore, the Kratzer oscillator must be fulfilled when $\left\langle T_{el}\right\rangle $ behaves like the energy of the particle in a box.
+Moreover, Kratzer oscillator has shown to be a successful model that allows the reproduction of the spectroscopic constants of diatomic molecules \cite{hooydonk}-\cite{kratzer_H2}.
+Note that the equation (\ref{particle_box}) has the form of the energy of a particle confined in a square well, i.e., it is proportional to the square reciprocal of the well length.
+Thus, Kratzer oscillator must be fulfilled when $\left\langle T_{el}\right\rangle $ behaves like the energy of the particle in a square well.
+Kratzer oscillator have central importance in theoretical chemistry due to the possibility to study bound-continuum transitions, which are responsible for the rupture of chemical bonds.